 - Repair any kind of interior or outdoor damage

-Bat Removal Services in Lexington, Kentucky have a tendency to be extra pricey than the majority of other types of wild animal removal, typically due to the fact that they do so much damage.
-The cost of such programs are as follows.
+Bat Removal Services in Lexington, Kentucky have a tendency to be pricier than the majority of other types of wild animal removal, typically due to the fact that bats do so much damage.
+The cost of such programs is as follows.

-- There is generally a (~ $200) assessment charge, however that is usually attributed toward the removal expense
+- There is generally a (~ $200) assessment charge, however, that is usually attributed toward the removal and control expense

-- Attic guano clean-up and re insulation can add an additional $600– $8,000, relying on the degree of the damage and size of the home
+- Lexington attic guano clean-up and re-insulation can add an additional $600– $8,000, relying on the degree of the damage and size of the home

 Q. Should bats be protected in Kentucky?